jzaccone/watson-discovery-analyze-data-breaches/README.md

 ## During the walkthough you will explore and learn how to:
 1. Provision the Discovery service with storage for your data
 2. Explore the data the spreadsheet - convert to JSON (PDF, Word, HTML)
-3. Import the documents - Discovery only supports JSON, PDF, Word and HTML so a applet was built to convert the CSV to a set of JSON Documents
-4. Note the languate options - language options [English, German, Spanish, Arabic, French, Italian, Korean, or Brazilian Portuguese.]
+3. Define a new data collection and load the data files - Discovery only supports JSON, PDF, Word and HTML so a applet was built to convert the CSV to a set of JSON Documents.
+Note the languate options - language options [English, German, Spanish, Arabic, French, Italian, Korean, or Brazilian Portuguese.]
-5. Walk through the enrichments introduced by Discovery by comparing the CSV to the enriched JSON documents.
+4. Explore the Schema - Walk through the enrichments introduced by Discovery by comparing the CSV to the enriched JSON documents.
 Discovery will enrich (add cognitive metadata to) the text field of your documents with semantic information collected by four Watson Enrichments — Entity Extraction, Sentiment Analysis, Category Classification, and Concept Tagging (learn more about them here).
-6. Note the configuration options - understand the default configuration, the Discovery default configuration will enrich (add cognitive metadata to) the text field of your ingested documents with semantic information collected by these four Watson functions - Entity Extraction, Sentiment Analysis, Category Classification, and Concept Tagging.
+5. Note the configuration options - understand the default configuration, the Discovery default configuration will enrich (add cognitive metadata to) the text field of your ingested documents with semantic information collected by these four Watson functions - Entity Extraction, Sentiment Analysis, Category Classification, and Concept Tagging.
 (There are a total of nine Watson enrichments available; the others are Keyword Extraction, Relation Extraction, Emotion Analysis, Element Classification, and Semantic Role Extraction.)
-7. Querying the data set
+6. Querying the data set
-8. Filtering by original fields
+7. Filtering by original fields
-9. Filtering by enriched fields
+8. Filtering by enriched fields
-10. Show custom configuration setup - add a new enrichment to the title field
+9. Show custom configuration setup - add a new enrichment to the title field
-11. Use Watson Exploreer to call the service from out side of the tooling using the supplied credentials
+10. Use Watson Exploreer to call the service from out side of the tooling using the supplied credentials

 Later you can configure a full web application so that it can query the data collection you created.
 For now we want to learn more about the service.